Skip to main content

 Bio

-Andrew Childs is the director of the NSF Quantum Leap Challenge Institute for Robust Quantum Simulation and a professor of computer science with an appointment in the University of Maryland Institute for Advanced Computer Studies.
-He is also a fellow in the Joint Center for Quantum Information and Computer Science and served as its co-director from 2014–2024.
-Childs's main research interests are in the theory of quantum information processing, especially quantum algorithms.
+Andrew Childs is the director of the NSF Quantum Leap Challenge Institute for Robust Quantum Simulation.
+He is also a professor of computer science and interim director of the University of Maryland Institute for Advanced Computer Studies.
+Additionally, Childs is a fellow in the Joint Center for Quantum Information and Computer Science and served as its co-director from 2014–2024.
+His main research interests are in the theory of quantum information processing, especially quantum algorithms.
 Childs received his doctorate in physics from MIT in 2004.

 Recent Publications